halkyonio/tap/README.md

 to your registry from the Tanzu registry before attempting installation.
 In this case, set the `COPY_PACKAGES` parameter to `TRUE` the first time you will install TAP as the images will be copied using `imgpkg tool`.

-**NOTE**: If the `imgpkg` client is already installed on your mahine, you can also copy the images of the repository to a tar file and next upload it to the private docker registry using such commands:
+**NOTE**: If the `imgpkg` client is already installed on your machine, you can also copy the images to a tar file and next upload it to the private docker registry using such commands:

 ```bash